SamihaKamal/Ferry/README.md

   cd Ferry
   npx expo start
   ```
-- Scan QR code in the expo app and wait for the android bundling to be complete
+- Scan QR code in the expo go app and wait for the android bundling to be complete